SilverFruity/OCRunner/README.md

   * Do not use libffi.a:  you should remove the reference of 'libffi' folder from project.
   * Use libffi.a:  add the libffi folder to project.

-* Not support  pre-compile, C array declaration syntax,  Objective-C Protocl declaration.
+* Not support  pre-compile, C array declaration syntax.

 Recommend:  start eating from the unit test.